blackbhc/refactor/development-manual/development.md

 #### Implementation details

+- namespace `galotfa::hdf5`:

+  - enum class `NodeType`: the type of a hdf5 node,`file` or `group` or `dataset`, also a `uninitialized` type for the default constructor of the `node` class.
+  - class `node`: the class for a hdf5 node, which can be a group or a dataset, this class will take over the resources organization of the hdf5 file, so there is no need to close the hdf5 objects manually.
+    - constructor: `node(std::string, NodeType)`, create a node object with the given name and type.
+This constructor should be called only for the file node, as its parent node is `nullptr`.
+    - constructor: `node(node*, std::string, NodeType)`, create a node object with the given name, type and parent node.
+If all sub-nodes are created by this constructor correctly, the tree structure of the nodes is the same as the hdf5 file and can organize their resources correctly.

 - `writer(std::string)`: the class for data output, which require a string to specify the path to the output file for initialization.
 This function can only be used in the main process, due to the hdf5 file lock.
-  To get the status of the hdf5 file, namely how many datasets and groups are created, the writer will map every group and dataset into a private hash table with string-type key and `hid_t`-type value.

   - `writer::create_file(std::string)`.
   - `writer::~writer()`: the destructor of the class, which will close the hdf5 file and the created hdf5 objects, such as dataset and group.
-  - `writer::create_group(std::string)`: create a hdf5 group with the given name, can be used to create a group hierarchy e.g. `group1/group2/group3`.
+  - `writer::create_group(std::string)`: create a hdf5 group with the given name, can be used to create nested groups recursively, e.g. given `group1/group2/group3`, the writer will create `group1` , `group2` and `group3` recursively if they do not exist.
+The group name without a prefix `/` will be treated as a root group.
   - `writer::create_dataset(std::string)`: create a hdf5 dataset with the given name, if the string before the final dataset name, take a example: `a/b/c/dataset_name`, will be created as group, `a/b/c` here.
+  - `nodes`: the hash map with string-type key, and `galotfa::hdf5::node`-type value, the key is the absolute path of the node, e.g. `/group1/group2/dataset_name` and `/` for the file.
+    - Note: due to there is no default constructor for the `node` class, to call a `node` object in the hash map, you need to use the `at` method.
+    - The key must start with `/` and end without `/`.
+  - `open_file`: open a hdf5 file and return its id, private.
+  - `open_dataset`: open a hdf5 dataset and return its id, private.